krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 presence mass distributes in time across signals, and we can use these to derive meaningful constraints on the global accumulation of presence mass across a system of presences.

-## Applying the Presence Calculus

-The presence calculus might seem like a highly abstract, theoretical framework, but much of its utility emerges when we *interpret* its concepts in a specific, applied context.

-Concepts such as presence mass, incidence rates, and density are not unlike abstract physical notions like force, mass, and acceleration.
-In principle, these are measurable quantities that nature constrains to behave in prescribed ways at a micro scale.

-Once we understand the rules governing their micro-scale behavior, we gain tools to systematically measure, reason about, and explain a vast range of observable macro-scale phenomena.
-Much of physics is built on this principle.

-In a similar vein, the presence calculus—and especially the *presence invariant* —provides a foundational law that governs the local, time-based behavior of any system composed of time-varying signals and the presences they induce.

-Once we recognize that such a governing constraint exists, the presence calculus equips us with tools to describe, interpret, explain, and, in certain cases,
-make verifiable predictions about the macro-scale behavior of these systems.

-Newtonian mechanics, for example, allows us to describe and predict the motion of physical systems with remarkable precision—such as planetary orbits or the paths of falling objects.
-Yet even within this well-established framework, certain limits remain: the general three-body problem has no closed-form solution, and systems like the double pendulum exhibit chaotic behavior that defies long-term prediction.

-Still, we can represent the behavior and evolutions of such systems as deterministic trajectories through a parameter space, uncovering structure even where precise global behavior remain unpredictable.
-In much the same way, the presence calculus does not seek to forecast the exact evolution of complex systems.
-Instead, by explicitly modeling signal histories and representing element trajectories over time, it equips us with powerful descriptive and explanatory tools.

-In this way, structural constraints and local invariants help us interpret locally observed dynamics and connect it to system behavior at the macro scale.

-Let's see how.

 ### The Presence Accumulation Matrix